Florian Toncar

-Florian Toncar (born 18 October 1979) is a German lawyer and politician of the Free Democratic Party (FDP) who has been serving as Parliamentary State Secretary in the Federal Ministry of Finance in the coalition government of Chancellor Olaf Scholz since 2021.
-He has served as a member of the Bundestag from the state of Baden-Württemberg from 2005 until 2013 and since 2017.
+Florian Toncar (born 18 October 1979) is a German lawyer and politician of the Free Democratic Party (FDP).
+He has served as a member of the Bundestag from the state of Baden-Württemberg from 2005 to 2013 and again from 2017 to 2025.
+He served as Parliamentary State Secretary in the Federal Ministry of Finance in the coalition government of Chancellor Olaf Scholz from 2021 until November 2024.

 Early life and education

 After graduating from high school in 1999 at the Goldberg Gymnasium in Sindelfingen, Toncar first did his military service in the 220 communications regiment in Donauwörth and studied law in Regensburg from 2000.
 From 2002 to 2003 Toncar studied in Cambridge, then in Heidelberg.
 After passing the First State Examination in 2005 and completing his legal clerkship at Stuttgart District Court, he passed the Second State Examination in 2007.

 Career

 Since 2009 Toncar has been a lawyer specializing in banking and financial supervision.